 1 Timothy

-1 Timothy is a letter from the apostle Paul to Timothy, his trusted younger co-worker whom he had left in charge of the church at Ephesus.
-Timothy was a native of Lystra in Asia Minor, the son of a Jewish mother named Eunice and a Greek father, and he was converted during Paul's first missionary journey (Acts 16:1-3).
-Paul regarded Timothy as his γνήσιον τέκνον ("true child") in the faith (1 Timothy 1:2), and he had entrusted him with the difficult task of confronting false teaching and establishing good order in the Ephesian congregation.
+1 Timothy is a letter from the apostle Paul to Timothy, his younger co-worker, whom he had left to oversee the church at Ephesus.
+A native of Lystra in Asia Minor, Timothy was the son of a Jewish mother named Eunice and a Greek father.
+He was already a disciple when Paul enlisted him during his second missionary journey (Acts 16:1-3), and he may have been converted during Paul's earlier visit to the region (Acts 14:6-7).
+Paul regarded Timothy as his γνήσιον τέκνον ("true child") in the faith (1 Timothy 1:2) and entrusted him with confronting false teaching and establishing order in the Ephesian congregation.
 The letter is one of the three "Pastoral Epistles" — along with 2 Timothy and Titus — so called because they are addressed to individual pastors rather than to churches.
-It was likely written from Macedonia around AD 62-64, after Paul's release from his first Roman imprisonment recorded at the end of Acts (Acts 28:30-31).
+It was likely written from Macedonia around AD 62–64, after Paul's release from the Roman imprisonment described at the close of Acts (Acts 28:30-31).

-The purpose of the letter is thoroughly practical: Paul writes to instruct Timothy on how people ought to conduct themselves in the household of God (1 Timothy 3:15).
-The letter addresses a wide range of church matters — public prayer, the roles of men and women in worship, qualifications for overseers (ἐπίσκοπος) and deacons (διάκονος), the care of widows, the honoring of elders, and the proper treatment of slaves.
-Woven throughout these practical instructions is a persistent concern about false teachers who have wandered into speculative myths, endless genealogies, and disputes about the law (1 Timothy 1:3-7).
+The letter's purpose is practical: Paul writes to instruct Timothy on how people ought to conduct themselves in the household of God (1 Timothy 3:15).
+It addresses a range of church matters — public prayer, the roles of men and women in worship, qualifications for overseers (ἐπίσκοπος) and deacons (διάκονος), the care of widows, the honoring of elders, and the proper treatment of slaves.
+Running throughout the letter is a concern about false teachers who have strayed into speculative myths, endless genealogies, and disputes about the law (1 Timothy 1:3-7).
 Paul urges Timothy to guard the deposit of sound doctrine (ὑγιαίνουσα διδασκαλία, "healthy teaching"), to set an example for the believers in speech, conduct, love, faith, and purity, and to fight the good fight of faith (1 Timothy 6:12).

 Structure